Clarks (shoe retailer): Clarks Companies North America (CCNA)

-Products
+Clarks Kids

 School shoes

 An example of school shoes for boys from Clarks' Bootleg range.

 In the United Kingdom, Clarks has long been a popular choice of parents as a place to purchase school shoes for children to wear upon returning to school following the summer holidays.
-The Independent UK newspaper ranked Clarks as the number one provider of school shoes in the United Kingdom in 2017, highlighting that it has been providing quality shoes for over 170 years and highlighting the fact that Clarks is one of only a few manufacturers of school shoes to be provided in half sizes.
-Part of the reason, as well as Clarks school shoes being long-lasting and durable, parents have opted for them as most of Clarks school shoes meet the standards set by most primary and secondary school uniform policies.
+The UK newspaper The Independent ranked Clarks as the number one provider of school shoes in the United Kingdom in 2017, highlighting that it has been providing quality shoes for over 170 years and highlighting the fact that Clarks is one of only a few manufacturers of school shoes to be provided in half sizes.
+Parents have opted for them as most of Clarks school shoes meet the standards set by most primary and secondary school uniform policies, while at the same time being long-lasting and durable.

 From the mid-2010s, Clarks' more relaxed shoe designs and stricter school uniform policies has resulted in some schools judging that some models of Clarks school shoes do not comply with its school uniform policy.
 Some models, including those from the Daisy range which came with miniature toys stored inside a compartment hidden within the heel area, garnered criticism from both parents and school boards due to both peer pressure concerns and safety issues.
 In 2007, a primary school in Bolton banned the toys on safety grounds due to an incident involving a seven-year old student who ingested one of the toys that came with her shoes.